aeternity/state-channel-demo/TUTORIAL.md

 [`State Channel Demo Server Code Reference`](https://github.com/aeternity/state-channel-demo/blob/develop/server/src/services/bot/bot.constants.ts#L17)

 ## Step 6: Handle State Channel events
 Throughout the state channel lifecycle, we need to handle some events inside demo applications.
-Example of such events may be channel [status change](https://github.com/aeternity/aepp-sdk-js/blob/develop/src/channel/index.ts#L159) or channel state change.
+Examples of such events may be channel [status change](https://github.com/aeternity/aepp-sdk-js/blob/develop/src/channel/index.ts#L159) or channel state change.

-The folllowing can reside insde the `game-channel.service.js` and `bot.services.js` files for the client and server respectively
+The folllowing can reside insde the `game-channel.service.js` and `bot.services.js` files for the client and server respectively.

-The following utility functions implemented in demo shall be considered.
+The following utility functions implemented in the demo shall be considered.
 - [handleLastCallUpdate](#handleLastCallUpdate)

 ```js